 15 Ways Being An Older Sibling Defines You As A Person

 Being the firstborn isn’t something you choose, but this role undoubtedly shapes the person you become.
-Whether you spent your childhood acting as the third parent or were simply dubbed the permanent chauffeur, being the oldest sibling instills a unique sense of responsibility and adaptability that influences the other relationships in your life.
+Whether you spent your childhood acting as the third parent or were simply dubbed the permanent chauffeur, being the oldest sibling instills a unique sense of responsibility and adaptability that, according to Verywell Mind, significantly shapes your development.
 Here are some ways in which your position in the family defines you as a person.

 1. You learn to adapt to change.